 Many people, perhaps too dazzled by the summer sun, still tend to forget that excessive exposure to UV rays can be dangerous.

-The data tell us that even central Europe, an area known for its not exactly tropical climate (adjusted for climate change), cases of skin cancer are increasing.
+The data tells us that even in Central Europe, an area known for its not exactly tropical climate (net of climate change), cases of skin cancer are increasing.
 More than 7 million Europeans in total has or had a skin cancer.
 And Holland is no exception.
-This is why the VieCuri hospital in Venlo-Venray, in collaboration with the Dutch Cancer Society, has decided to do something about it.
+This is why the VieCuri hospital in Venlo-Venray, in collaboration with the Dutch Cancer Society, has decided to do something.

 Sun cream point: in Holland, protecting yourself is free!

-By converting hundreds of disinfectant points into sunscreen dispensers, it must be said, Holland is declaring a hand-to-hand war on skin cancer.
-It's a smart way to recycle existing structures while promoting an important message.
+By converting hundreds of disinfectant points into sunscreen dispensers, it must be said, the Netherlands is declaring a hand-to-hand war on skin cancer.
+It's a clever way to recycle existing structures while promoting an important message.

-The aim of this initiative is to make people aware of the importance of protecting the skin from the sun, especially during the summer months.
-A simple gesture like swiping on some sunscreen could be the difference between healthy skin and the risk of developing skin cancer.
+The objective of this initiative is to raise people's awareness of the importance of protecting their skin from the sun, especially during the summer months.
+A simple gesture like swiping on a little sunscreen could make the difference between healthy skin and the risk of developing a skin cancer.
 Simple, immediate, incisive.

 When in Italy?

-Perhaps in collaboration with the Regions and local health authorities: after all, we could define this initiative as a sort of "holistic treatment", right?
-After all, when it comes to health, a dash of prevention saves healthcare systems billions.
+Perhaps in collaboration with the Regions and local health authorities: after all, we could define this initiative as a sort of "holistic cure", right?
+Ultimately, when it comes to health, a little prevention saves healthcare systems billions.

 While waiting for someone to wake up in these parts too, don't forget to give yourself a nice protective coat of sunscreen.
 Your skin may be thanking you, literally.